Marxism and the Oppression of Women: Summary

-Vogel examines the European and North American socialist movements' treatment of the "woman question."
-She examines what contemporary North American socialist feminist authors have said about women's oppression and how it is related (or not) to class society and the capitalist mode of production.
-She also discusses key debates within the North American feminist movement.

 She argues that Marx's views on women's issues are inadequately under-developed, but that they contain insights that are useful for struggles against female oppression within capitalist class society and the capitalist mode of production.
 She argues that Marx's work on individual consumption, the value of labour-power and the industrial reserve army, provided a useful basis for further work on the issue of social reproduction.
 In contrast, Vogel finds Engels' work defective because of its utopianism and its reliance on a dual system theory of women's oppression vs. class oppression.
 She acknowledges, however, that the work of Engels was very influential in socialist debates despite its theoretical weaknesses.

 Vogel examines the socialist movement around the time of the Second International and the Russian Revolution in order to analyse what leading activists had to say.
 She critiques much of what was written as a conflation of utopianism, liberalism and dual systems theory.
 However, she does find that Vladimir Lenin's work and German SPD leader Clara Zetkin's work both represented much more pragmatic attempts to seriously address women's oppression and involvement in revolutionary activity.

 Vogel outlines two contradictory tendencies in the socialist debate about women's oppression - one which uses a dual systems analysis and the other which is rooted in social reproduction.
 She argues in favour of the social reproduction approach and elaborates her own theory of women's oppression from that perspective.

-Publication history

-The book was first published in the United States in 1983 by Rutgers University Press.
-It was published in the United Kingdom by Pluto Press.
-In 2013, the work was republished by Brill Publishers, with a new introduction by the political scientist David McNally and Susan Ferguson, and as part of the Historical Materialism Book Series.